 None

 Risks of lead

 Older homes are more likely to have dangerous tap water.
-Until the 1970s water pipes were made of lead, until it was found out that lead can pollute the water supply and cause lead poisoning, which attacks the kidneys and nervous system.
+Until the 1970s water pipes were made of lead.
+When it was found out that lead can pollute the water supply and cause lead poisoning, which attacks the kidneys and nervous system, this went out of use.
 From then on, pipes have been made from copper or plastic, but if you live in an older building that hasn’t had the pipes replaced, then there is still a chance your water contains lead.

-If you are looking to upgrade your bathroom tap, check out our beautiful range here.
+If you are looking to upgrade your tap, check out our beautiful range of bathroom taps.

+None